 This document allows you to appoint a person or persons to handle your financial affairs ranging from bank accounts to real estate.
 It expires upon death.
 Sometimes, a durable powers of attorney only becomes effective upon incapacity.
-Read more at Durable Power of Attorney.
+Read more at Durable Powers of Attorney.

 Healthcare Proxies and Medical Directives

 This document designates who will make medical decisions for you in the event you are unconscious or mentally impaired, either temporarily or for an extended period of time.
 A properly drafted health care proxy will help avoid the need for a guardianship in the future.
 Read more on Healthcare Proxies and Medical Directives.

 A Living Will is a written expression of your preferences as to how you want to be treated in certain medical conditions.
 It is typically a non-binding document.
-Living Wills are similar to a Healthcare Proxy but generally only used in the case of a terminal illness.
+Living Wills are often used with a Healthcare Proxy but generally only used in the case of a terminal illness.
 Living wills are very different from last wills and testaments.
 They do not direct where your property goes.
 Read more about Living Wills.

 Our Greater Boston Firm Provides